-I found this recipe on the net and whilst I usually prefer easy recipes, sometimes I feel like putting in extra effort.
+I found this recipe for Christmas Log with Chestnut Mousse on the net and whilst I usually prefer easy recipes, sometimes I feel like putting in extra effort.
 This is one of those recipes and the final results are well worth it.

 1. Pre-heat the oven to 180°C.